The Ten Types of Innovation Framework Explained

 In the Experience space, Tesla has again done a number of innovations.
 They, for example, were the first carmaker that really made it possible to buy a car online, operate their own stores, as well as allow you to return the car if you’re not fully satisfied with it after the first 7 days.
 They also have a mobile service fleet that can come to fix the car where you are, instead of you having to take it to the nearest service station.

-They’ve obviously invested a lot of time and effort into being transparent about their values and mission, which together with their pioneering products, has helped create a very strong brand and community for them, both of which they’re now starting to leverage in their energy business as well.
+They’ve obviously invested a lot of time and effort into being transparent about their values and mission, which together with their pioneering products, has helped create a very strong brand and community for them, which they've manage to leverage well.
+As a result, Tesla managed to become simultaneously the fastest growing and most profitable mass market car manufacturer, an unprecedented feat in such a mature and competitive market.

 To conclude, innovation is much more than just creating a brand new product, and the best innovators know this very well.